wllcp/wllcp/src/pages/index.md

     background_image: images/hieroglyfs.png
     background_image_opacity: 65
     content: >
-      # Content to your wall
+      # Something to read...

-      We offer small print texts to full blown wallpaper.
-To express who you are, to educate, as a quick reference, engage vistors or just a funny gimmick.
-Select one off the shelf or have it fit your wall in your own colours.
+      We offer small font text on wallpaper or murals.
+To express yourself, to educate, to remember, to relax, to engage vistors or just as a funny gimmick.
+Select one off the shelf or have it fit your wall the way you like it.
     actions:
       - title: Take a look
         url: /store